Mandarancio/LSC-DIP/README.md

 For such reason, the work was both presented at EUSIPCO 2018 conference [2] ([pdf](http://sip.unige.ch/articles/2018/EUSIPCO2018_TaranO.pdf)) in Rome and submitted for a EU patent.

+A presentation is also available one SlideShare: [link](https://www.slideshare.net/MartinoGiordanoFerra/injecting-image-priors-into-learnable-compressive-subsampling)

 ## Results

 Some graphical and analytic results are shown below: